Medals

 Introduction

-Our medals classes are aimed at both social and competitive dancers.
-These classes will teach the steps, routines and stylings necessary to achieve a Medal at a given level and gives a dancer a goal to work towards, as well as a confirmation of progress and accomplishment.
+Medals qualifications are aimed at both social and competitive dancers.
+Medal-focused classes will teach the steps, routines and stylings necessary to achieve a Medal at a given level and gives a dancer a goal to work towards, as well as a confirmation of progress and accomplishment.

-Participation in the examination is not obligatory; you can join the class without committing to an exam.
+Participation in the examination is not obligatory; you can join a medals class without committing to an exam.

-Our medals classes are taught by Clive, who is a fellow and examiner with the United Kingdom Alliance of Professional Teachers of Dancing, as well as a Licentiate holder with the ISTD and IDTA.
+Our medals classes are currently taught by Clive, who is a fellow and examiner with the United Kingdom Alliance of Professional Teachers of Dancing, as well as a Licentiate holder with the ISTD and IDTA and competition judge.
 He is very experienced in coaching his students to reach a medal standard.

 The levels

-All medals tests are divided into two styles - Ballroom and Latin American.
+All medals tests are divided into two styles - Modern Ballroom and Latin American.
 The dances covered are as detailed on our Ballroom & Latin American page and different medals look at a different number of dances.
-Taking both styles at the same level is not compulsory, for example, one can choose to take a Bronze medal in Latin American dance and an Introductory award in Ballroom.
-Please note that there may be step restrictions and if you choose to present your own choreography, please run them past Clive first to check that it is suitable for the level you wish to be examined in!
+Taking both styles at once or at the same level is not compulsory.
+For example, one can choose to take a Bronze medal in Latin American and an Introductory award in Modern Ballroom.
+Please note that there may be step restrictions and, if you choose to present your own choreography, please run your routine past Clive first to check that it is suitable for the level you wish to be examined in!

 Ballroom: Waltz or Quickstep